victor-explore/victor-explore.github.io/content/posts/n8n/How to open a workflow in n8n.md

     <img src="/images/posts/n8n/6.png" alt="n8n cloud website" style="display: block; margin: 0 auto;" />
 </div>

+Now browse to the file you want to load and click on the "Open" button.
 This will load the workflow.